Last Updated on: 30th May 2023, 07:16 amWATCH IN STORY MODE

 Bacterial plaque and periodontal disease.

-Hormonal changes in the mother do not cause immunosuppression or periodontal disease.
+Hormonal changes in the mother do not cause periodontal disease

 What is commonly thought is that the mother undergoes hormonal changes that compromise her oral health.
 There is no sure science in this regard that proves this statement.
 Still, in current studies, it has been concluded that the transient systemic state of immunosuppression produced by progesterone to avoid immune rejection by the mother and the fetus, is a state of immune tolerance and does not involve a state of the ineffectiveness of the immune response.